omoifodarling/omoifodarling/README.md

-# 👨‍💻 Senior Software Engineer & Data Scientist | Atlanta, GA
+# 👨‍💻 Senior Software Engineer & Data Scientist

 🚀 Passionate about building scalable, efficient, and innovative solutions that bridge the gap between technology and real-world challenges.
 With over 7+ years of experience, I specialize in: